Earl Cole won “Survivor Fiji” after receiving all nine of the jury’s votes, the first time in the show’s history that the winner has swept the jury.

 His final argument to the jury was, however, based upon his character.
 His “charm,” which Jeff Probst referred to during the reunion, helped him backstab his fellow players and then befriend them again.
 It was a successful strategy that took him all the way to the final three.

 Dreamz reminded the jury of this, and how much they liked him as a person.
 “The people that I did get to know, ya’ll know me, ya’ll know my heart, ya’ll know what I’ll do with the money,” he said.
 “Ya’ll know everything about me, pretty much, because I wear it on my chest.”
 He added that he hoped they’d give him the money, which “helps my life and helps me help other people.”

-Dreamz did not pair that appeal with a request for the jury’s forgiveness, which many past winners have done, telling the jury what they wanted to hear .
+Dreamz did not pair that appeal with a request for the jury’s forgiveness, which many past winners have done, .
 Instead, Dreamz was just brutally honest.
 “This is this game.
 This game is based on cons, lies, and deceit,” he said.

 He reiterated that during the reunion show, admitting, “I never told the truth, so I never wanted to start telling the truth.”
 Of his promise to Yau-Man, Dreamz said, “I never intended to keep it.”

 Earl, however, also broke a promise to Yau-Man, although somewhat less directly; the two friends planned to go to the end together.
 But while Earl changed his mind and eventually voted Yau-Man out, he did what most “Survivor” winners do and made nice with the members of the jury who he’d hurt.
 In his case, that was Yau-Man, who Earl told, “You played the best game by far.”

 But while Yau-Man was a terrific player, that statement was, of course, not true.
 In “Survivor,” the best player does not lose.

 is a writer and teacher who publishes reality blurred, a daily summary of reality TV news.